SMALL GROUP INSTRUCTIONAL DIAGNOSTIC (SGID)

 The assigned facilitator will contact the faculty requesting the SGID to set up a time to meet and discuss questions and information the faculty member would like to receive.
 Once a date has been agreed upon, the facilitator will conduct the SGID and then schedule a follow-up with the faculty member to discuss the results.

 The TLC Program Coordinator is to be included in all correspondence between the facilitator and faculty member.
-Once the SGID has been completed, the facilitator will notify the TLC Program Coordinator who will enter the information into a tracking spreadsheet and credit the facilitator with a small amount of funding that can be used toward travel or supplies.
+When the SGID has been completed, the facilitator will notify the TLC Program Coordinator who will enter the information into a tracking spreadsheet, and credit the facilitator with a small amount of funding that can be used toward travel or supplies.